mahsara/hello-world/README.md

 # hello-world
-It is first time for working
+It is first time for working I want to learn this code